-2015 Season: The three-time Pro Bowler has appeared in 13 games, tallying 25 receptions for 229 yards (9.2 avg.) and three touchdowns...Also has 10 carries for 36 yards (3.6 avg.) on the year...His 9.2 receiving average ranks ninth in the league among running backs with a minimum of 20 receptions.
+2015 Season: The three-time Pro Bowler has appeared in 15 games, tallying 30 receptions for 269 yards (9.0 avg.) and three touchdowns...
+Also has 10 carries for 36 yards (3.6 avg.) on the year.

 Notable Performances: Recorded his first career multi-TD game with two receiving scores in the season opener, finishing the game with three catches for 26 yards (8.7 avg.)...In Week 5 vs. Denver, tied a career high with his third TD reception of the season, which moved him into third place in receiving touchdowns (12) and receiving yards among Raiders running backs.